budde377/Part/README.md

-# CB-Web common library
+# Part framework
-This library has the structure of a website in the CBCMS but should be used as a git submodule, thus not extended by the user.
+This framework has the recommended file structure of a website using it, but should be used with composer.

 ## Requirements
-The system installs some things on it own, but not all its requirements (yet).
+For now the system has only been tested on machines running Ubuntu, but other linux distros should work as well.

 You'll need the following software:

- * A lamb server with PHP 5
+ * A LAMP server with PHP 5.5
  * `dart-pub`
  * `php5-json`
  * `php5-imagick`

 ## Install
-You can install the cms by download the install (python) script and running it.
-This will create a new project, which uses the common library as a submodule.
+There will be some sinister way of installing your own mock website...

 ## Local initialization
 When the system is installed there is still plenty to be done.
 While the file structure is all op to you, we